SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 Kicking a Wooden Stake in Donald Trump

-One specific account involves Riley allegedly causing a life-threatening injury to Donald Trump using a wooden tent stake—an incident Riley claims resulted in Trump being “life-flighted” out.
 There is no public record of such a medical emergency or injury.
 There is chatter that the anal injuries line up with the fact that Donald Trump’s personal physician was gastroenterologist Harold Bornstein.
 Bornstein claimed his office and records were raided by Trump’s people when Trump became president.
 Bornstein died in 2021.
-There are also the allegations that Trump wears diapers and frequently stinks his staff and the press out of meetings.
-Gossip indicates that this is somehow evidence that supports Riley’s allegations of injuring Trump’s rectum.
+There are also rumors that Trump wears diapers and stinks out his staff.
+People who have adopted Riley’s allegations contend that these rumors information somehow proves that Riley impaled Trump in the early 1980s.

-The Danger of Unvetted Testimony
+The Danger of Unvetted and Unverified Testimony

 Voldeng’s conduct during the interviews has also drawn scrutiny.
 At one point, approximately 50 minutes into the first recording, Voldeng laughs and compares the alleged events of Riley kicking the wooden stake into Donald Trump to the Denzel Washington film The Equalizer.

-This injection of levity and pop-culture reference stands in stark contrast to the standard of care required when discussing sexual trauma with a victim.
+This injection of levity and a pop-culture reference stands in stark contrast to the standard of care required when discussing sexual trauma with a victim.

 While every allegation of abuse deserves to be heard, they must be approached with extreme caution when they lack corroboration and are presented by uncertified intermediaries.

-The primary concern is that Riley’s accounts—which feature significant chronological gaps and sensationalized details—could be used to “muddy the waters.”
-By associating high-profile figures with improbable scenarios, such reports risk undermining the efforts of other victims whose allegations are supported by credible, forensic evidence.
-Without corroboration, these recordings remain a cautionary tale of the dangers of “citizen journalism” in the sensitive arena of sexual abuse.
+The primary concern is that Riley’s accounts—which feature significant chronological gaps and sensationalized details—could be used to muddy the waters.
+By associating high-profile figures with improbable scenarios, such reports risk undermining the efforts of other victims whose allegations are supported by credible, forensic evidence, and findings made by a jury.

 The guy said he would take a polygraph which apparently was valid enough to get people accused of leaking at the Pentagon fired.
 Let's have him take a polygraph.
 He also made these claims online in 2023 so his story has been consistent.